 Headspace vapor screening targets volatile organic compounds and involves placing a soil sample in a plastic sample bag or a foil sealed container allowing space for ambient air.
 The container shall be sealed and then shaken gently to expose the soil to the air trapped in the container.
 The sealed container shall be allowed to rest for a minimum of five minutes while vapors equilibrate.
 Vapors present within the sample bag's headspace will then be measured by inserting the probe of the instrument in a small opening in the bag or through the foil.
-The maximum value and the ambient air temperature shall be recorded on the field boring or test pit log for each sample.
-The monitoring instruments shall be calibrated each day to the manufacturer's standard for instrument operation.
+The maximum value and the ambient air temperature shall be calibrated each day to the manufacturer's standard for instrument operation.
 A photo-ionization detector (PID) equipped with a 9.5 or higher electron volt (eV) lamp, flame ionization detector, combustible gas indicator, or other instrument approved by the NMED shall be used for VOC field screening.
 The lamp strength of the PID used for field screening shall be recorded in the field logs.
 The limitations, precision, and calibration of the instrument to be used for VOC field screening shall be included in the site-specific investigation work plan prepared for each unit.